tend2infinity/robofriends/README.md

 This project can also be extended for big software firms where handling data for large amount of employees is a fairly tough nut to crack !!

 ## Robo friends Database
-The data for of different friends (their names , contact and email details are taken from [Users](https://jsonplaceholder.typicode.com/users) URL . <br />
+The data for of different friends (their names , contact and email details) are taken from [Users](https://jsonplaceholder.typicode.com/users) URL . <br />
-The visuals are taken from the website [Robohash](https://robohash.org/)
+The visuals for robots are taken from the website [Robohash](https://robohash.org/)

 ## How to run this